The EPA is consulting on the development of its greenhouse gas assessment guidance.

-The EPA wants to ensure its assessment guidance on greenhouse gas emissions provide an appropriate framework for developing its advice to the state government on proposals.
+The EPA wants to ensure its assessment guidance provides an appropriate framework for developing its advice to the state government on industry proposals.

-This consultation will help ensure the EPA is well informed by industry and the community’s views on how it should consider greenhouse gas emissions as part of its assessments – and that the guidance is robust, reasonable and can be practically implemented by proponents.
+This consultation will help ensure the EPA is well informed by the views of the community and industry on how it should consider greenhouse gas emissions as part of its assessments – and that the guidance is robust, reasonable and can be practically implemented by proponents.

-What is the EPA looking for through this consultation?
+What was the EPA looking for through this consultation?

-The EPA is particularly interested in receiving views and information in the following areas to improve its greenhouse gas guidelines:
+The EPA was particularly interested in receiving views and information in the following areas to improve its greenhouse gas guidelines:

 - The information that should be required by the EPA for its environmental impact assessments.

 - How emissions associated with a proposal should be considered by the EPA.

 - The constraints on potential emission mitigation conditions the EPA should recognise.

 - Any other advice related to the assessment of greenhouse gas emissions by the EPA that would further clarify or improve the guidelines.